Jun 11 2022 06:06 | Updated Jun 16 2023 01:06

 Still in the mood to celebrate Pride in the Thousand Islands?
 Stick around for River Pride the following weekend, with celebrations taking place all along the St. Lawrence River in communities like Cape Vincent, Clayton, and Alexandria Bay.

 After a two-year absence, the Rochester Pride Parade is back, thanks to the efforts of the ROC Pride Collective.
 Spectators should plan to watch beginning at 1 PM on Park Avenue.
 The parade ends at Cobb Hill Park, where the celebration of Pride and community continues with Pride Fest.
 There’ll be food trucks, wine and beer for sale, vendor tables, games and activities, and a designated play area for kids.
 Expect live music all day long, complete with surprise performances.
-2022 marks the return of Rochester Pride after a two-year absence.
-It’s also the the 50-year anniversary of Rochester’s first organized Pride events.
+It’s also the the 51-year anniversary of Rochester’s first organized Pride events.

 The Syracuse Mets will show their Pride at their annual Pride Night at NBT Bank Stadium.
 The first 500 fans to arrive at the game (against Scranton) will receive a Syracuse Mets Pride Jersey; a Pride flag goes to the first 1,000.
 Everyone at the ballpark is invited to take advantage of Dollar Thursday.
 Hofmann hot dogs, fountain beverages, and souvenirs will cost $1, and draft beers like Saranac and Labatt, as well as 1911 Hard Cider, will cost $2.
 A portion of the proceeds of tickets will go to CNY Pride.
+June 10, 11 AM-12 PM.
 Fans can take their seventh-inning stretch at the 315 Bullpen Bar, where DJ Joe Driscoll will be spinning tunes.
-June 9, 6:35 PM, ticket prices: $14-$18

 Saratoga Springs will host a family friendly event to celebrate Pride Month.
 The Pride Drag Brunch will be held at PDT Catering and the Saratoga Pride festival continues soon after at High Rock Park.
 There will be live events and prizes for the whole family.
 The Pride After Party is at Solevo Kitchen & Social.